dibyendumajumdar/ravi/readthedocs/ravi-benchmarks.rst

    / two stores.
 Luajit has a performance advantage when it comes to floating point operations due to this.

-2. More work is needed to optimize fornum loops in Ravi.
-I have some ideas on what can be improved but have parked this for now as I want to get more coverage of Lua bytecodes first.
+2. More work is needed to optimize numeric operations in Ravi.

 3. Luajit compilation approach ensures that it can use information about the actual execution path taken by the code at runtime whereas Ravi